Researchers propose descriptors to prevent AI system component mismatches

 The team’s solution is what they call machine-readable ML-Enabled System Element Descriptors, a mechanism to enable mismatch detection and prevention in AI systems.
 The descriptors codify attributes to make explicit assumptions from all of the aforementioned perspectives.
 That is, they can be used for information and evaluation purposes in a manual, supervised way, or they can inform the development of automated mismatch detectors that run at design time and runtime.

 The researchers propose a descriptor-constructing approach consisting of three phases.
-They’d first elicit examples of mismatches and their consequences via interviews with machine learning practitioners, after which they’d identify attributes used to describe system elements from GitHub descriptions and literature.
-In the subsequent mapping stage, they’d decide upon a set of attributes for each mismatch that could be used to detect them, and they’d conduct gap and feasibility analyses to surface mismatches that do don’t map to any attributes.
+They’d first elicit examples of mismatches and their consequences via interviews with machine learning practitioners, after which they would identify attributes used to describe system elements from GitHub descriptions and literature.
+In the subsequent mapping stage, they’d decide upon a set of attributes for each mismatch that could be used to detect them, conducting gap and feasibility analyses to surface mismatches that don’t map to any attributes.

 The team would then re-engage with the practitioners from the first stage to validate their work, with the goal of reaching 90% agreement.
-They’d also develop a demonstration of automated mismatch detection and create scripts that could detect the mismatch — ideally examples that’d validate the mapping between mismatches and attributes and the set of descriptors created from that mapping.
+They’d also develop a demonstration of automated mismatch detection and create scripts that could detect the mismatch — ideally examples that would validate the mapping between mismatches and attributes and the set of descriptors created from that mapping.

 “Our vision for this work is that the community starts developing tools for automatically detecting mismatch, and organizations start including mismatch detection in their toolchains for development of ML-enabled systems,” wrote the coauthors.
 “To enable [AI] components to be fielded in a meaningful way, we will need to understand the mismatches that exist and develop practices to mitigate the impacts of these mismatches.”